Irish traditional music

-The traditional music played in Ireland is one of the most wonderful aspects of our muddled culture remaining with us today.
+The traditional music played in Ireland is one of the most wonderful aspects of our deeply historic culture remaining with us today.
 The story of traditional Irish music is as fascinating as any other aspect of Irish culture, and it is interwoven with the mythology and the landcape of the island.

 There is a long tradition of music and melody coming from the landscape of Ireland.
-Music is featured throughout Irish mythology, for example when the harper Corann, a musician to the Dagda at Newgrange, puts the rampaging sow Cail Cheis to sleep with his enchanting music; this magical musical energy spills out from the caves in the mountain of Kesh Corann in County Sligo.
+Music is featured throughout Irish mythology, for example when the harper Corann, a musician to the Dagda at Newgrange, puts the rampaging sow Cail Cheis to sleep with his enchanting melodies; this magical musical energy spills out from the caves in the mountain of Kesh Corann in County Sligo.
 This raw enegry is perfectly captured by the Bothy Band on the Kesh jig set at the start of their first album.

 The Bothy Band play the Kesh set from their first album, 1975.